edykim/edykim.com/content/en/notes/cs11-intro-cpp/lecture-6.md

 cout << c.re;
 ```

-The compiler will inline function only when it is simple and straightforward only.
+The compiler will inline function when it is simple and straightforward only.

 Defines a top-level function with `inline` keyword (not a member-function in a class):